apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 Refer to [Config steps in Apache Sling](#config-sling) for an example on how to configure a `FileDataStore` with `DocumentNodeStore`

-#### Oak FileBlobStore

-_PID `org.apache.jackrabbit.oak.spi.blob.FileBlobStore`_

-repository.home
-: Path to repository home under which various repository related data is stored.
-Blob files would be stored under _${repository.home}/datastore_ directory

-blockSizeMin
-: Default - 4096
-: Size in bytes.
-Binary content less than `blockSizeMin` would be inlined i.e. the data store id is the data itself).

-blockSize
-: Default - 2097152 (i.e. 2 MB)
-: Size in bytes.
-Binary content would be broken in `blockSize` chunks and stored on file system.

 #### Jackrabbit 2 - FileDataStore
 Jackrabbit 2 [FileDataStore][2] can be configured via following _pid_

 _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.FileDataStore`_

-repository.home
-: Path to repository home under which various repository related data is stored.
-Blob files would be stored under _${repository.home}/repository/datastore_ directory

 path
 : Default - Not specified
 : Path to the directory under which the files would be stored.
-If specified then it takes precedence over _repository.home_ value

 minRecordLength
 : Default - 100